-Overall, some content may look slightly better as the monitor does support a wide color gamut after all, but the lack of contrast is certainly apparent.
+Overall, some content may look slightly better as the monitor does support a wide color gamut after all, but the lack of contrast is undoubtedly apparent.

-Moreover, the IPS panel of the monitor offers wide 178-degree viewing angles and a 5ms response time speed which, unlike that of VA-panel monitors, effectively eliminates motion blur and ghosting in fast-paced games.
+Moreover, the IPS panel of the monitor offers wide 178-degree viewing angles and a 5ms response time speed, which, unlike that of most VA panel ultrawide monitors, effectively eliminates most ghosting in fast-paced games.

-For the best response time performance, you should set the Overdrive setting to ‘Faster’ which is the highest option and doesn’t introduce pixel overshoot or inverse ghosting.
+For the best response time performance, you should set the Overdrive setting to ‘Fast,’ which is the highest option that doesn’t introduce pixel overshoot or inverse ghosting.

-In case you want the least amount of ghosting possible, there’s the 1ms Motion Blur Reduction technology which via backlight strobing further reduces the perceived motion blur of fast-moving objects.
+In case you want the least amount of ghosting possible, there’s the 1ms Motion Blur Reduction technology, which via backlight strobing further reduces perceived motion blur.

 Note that this technology only works at either 120Hz or 144Hz and that it cannot be used at the same time as AMD FreeSync; It works with both NVIDIA and AMD graphics cards.

-Also, keep in mind that when this technology is enabled, the monitor’s maximum brightness is decreased, so use it only when playing fast-paced games.
+Also, when this technology is enabled, the monitor’s maximum brightness is decreased, so use it only when playing fast-paced games.

 The IPS glow is present as expected, though the glowing in the corners of the screen is tolerable and only prominent with dark backgrounds in dark rooms.

-Moving on, the LG 34GK950F UltraGear monitor supports AMD FreeSync 2 technology which in addition to providing a variable refresh rate for compatible AMD GPUs and Xbox One consoles, also ensures responsive HDR gaming by bypassing excessive tone mapping processes.
+Moving on, the LG 34GK950F UltraGear monitor supports AMD FreeSync Premium Pro, which in addition to providing a variable refresh rate for compatible AMD GPUs and Xbox One consoles, also ensures responsive HDR gaming by bypassing excessive tone mapping processes.

-The LG 34GK950F FreeSync range is 55-144Hz thus supporting LFC (Low Framerate Compensation) for a smooth performance even when your FPS rate drops below 55.
+The LG 34GK950F FreeSync range is 55-144Hz, thus supporting LFC (Low Framerate Compensation) for smooth performance even when your FPS drops below 55.

 Other gaming-related features include Dynamic Action Sync for minimal input lag, Black Stabilizer for better visibility of objects in dark parts of video games, customizable crosshairs, and two customizable picture presets as well as the FPS and RTS pre-calibrated modes.